Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Definitions and Notations

 \subsection{Basic notation}

-We begin with definitions of some useful terms we used in this paper, several of which may be non-standard.
-All graphs in this paper are restricted to the finite, simple and undirected ones.

-In a given graph $G$, $V(G), E(G), d_{G}(u)$ and $\Gamma_{G}(u)$ denote the \textbf{vertex-set}, the \textbf{edge-set}, the vertex $u$'s \textbf{degree} and \textbf{the vertices set adjacent to $u$} respectively, which can be written as $V,E,d(u)$ and $\Gamma(u)$ for short.
-The number of vertices is called \textbf{order} of the graph $G$ and the number of edges is called \textbf{size} of the graph $G$.
-Let $H$ denote a \textbf{subgraph} of $G$ if $V(H) \subseteq V(G), E(H)\subseteq E(G)$, and whenever $u, v \in V(H)$ are adjacent in the graph $G$, they are also adjacent in the graph $H$. $H$ is also called \textbf{the vertex induced subgraph} of $G$.
-An \textbf{induced subgraph} of $G$ with vertex set $V'$ is denoted by $G[V']$.
-Let $u$,$v$ be two different vertices in $V(G)$, the distance between $u$ and $v$ is the shortest path from $u$ to $v$, denoted by $d_{G}(u,v)$.
-The graph $G$ and $H$ are disjoint if they have no vertex in common.
-By starting with a disjoint union of $G$ and $H$, and adding edges to make each vertex of $G$ adjacent to each vertex of $H$, We can obtain the \textbf{join} $G H$.
-The join $C_{n} \vee K_{1}$ which forms with a cycle and a single vertex, can be referred as a \textbf{wheel} with $n$ spokes, denoted by $W_{n}$(the examples $W_{2},W_{3},W_{4},W_{5}$ are shown in Figure 2.1).
+All graphs in this paper are restricted to be finite, simple and undirected, except the graphs that contain the 2-wheel subgraphs.
+In a given graph $G$, $V(G), E(G), d_{G}(u)$ and $\Gamma_{G}(u)$ denote the \textbf{vertex set}, the \textbf{edge set}, the vertex $u$'s \textbf{degree} and the \textbf{set of neighbors} of $u$ respectively, which are written as $V,E,d(u)$ and $\Gamma(u)$ for short.
+Very often, we call the vertex $u$ a \textbf{$k$-degree vertex} if $d_G(u)=k$.
+The number $|V(G)|$ of vertices is called \textbf{order} of $G$ and the number $|E(G)|$ of edges is called \textbf{size} of $G$.
+An \textbf{independent set} in a graph is a set of vertices no two of which are adjacent.
+For graph $H=(V(H),E(H))$, if $V(H) \subseteq V(G), E(H)\subseteq E(G)$, then $H$ is called a \textbf{subgraph} of $G$.
+And whenever $u, v \in V(H)$ are adjacent in the graph $G$, they are also adjacent in the graph $H$, then $H$ is called s \textbf{induced subgraph} of $G$.
+An induced subgraph of $G$ with vertex set $V'$ is denoted by $G[V']$.
+Let $u$, $v$ be two different vertices in $V(G)$, the \textbf{distance} between $u$ and $v$ is the length of the shortest path from $u$ to $v$, denoted as $d_{G}(u,v)$.
+Two graphs $G$ and $H$ are disjoint if they have no vertices in common.
+By starting with two disjoint graphs $G$ and $H$, by adding edges joining every vertex of $G$ to every vertex of $H$, one obtains the \textbf{join} of $G$ and $H$, denoted as $G\vee H$.
+The join $C_{n} \vee K_{1}$ of a cycle and a single vertex is referred to as a \textbf{wheel} with $n$ spokes, denoted as $W_{n}$ ( four wheels $W_{2},W_{3},W_{4},W_{5}$ are shown in Figure 2.1), where $C_n$ is called the \textbf{cycle} of this wheel and the vertex of $K_1$ is called the \textbf{center} of the wheel.
 A graph is \emph{k}-\textbf{regular} if all of its vertices have the same degree \emph{k}.
-A 3-regular graph is usually called \textbf{the cubic graph}.
+A 3-regular graph is usually called a \textbf{cubic graph}.

-In order to \textbf{identify }the nonadjacent vertices $u$ and $v$, it is necessary to replace these two vertices with a single vertex, and make it adjacent to all the edges incident to $u$ or $v$.
-The \textbf{contraction} of an edge $e=uv$ is to replace the end-vertex $u$ and $v$ with a new single vertex, connect it with other vertices which were adjacent to $u$ or $v$.
-The resulting graph can be denoted by $G \circ e$(or $G \circ \{u,v\}$).
+In order to \textbf{identify }the nonadjacent vertices $u$ and $v$ of a graph $G$, it is necessary to replace these two vertices by a single vertex, and make it adjacent to all the edges which were incident to either $u$ or $v$ in $G$.
+The resulting graph is denoted as $G \circ \{u,v\}$.
+Contracting an edge $e=uv$ of a graph $G$ yields a new graph $G \circ \{u,v\}$ by deleting the edge $e$ and then identify its ends into one.